openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 ## OpenVINO state API

  Inference Engine has the `InferRequest::QueryState` method  to get the list of states from a network and `IVariableState` interface to operate with states.
 Below you can find brief description of methods and the workable example of how to use this interface.
- is below and next section contains small workable example how this interface can be used.

  * `std::string GetName() const`
    returns name(variable_id) of according Variable